yuktabagdi/Web-Selections-2020/README.md

 # Web Selections 2020
-Greetings from Student's Alumni Cell!
+Greetings from Students' Alumni Cell!

 For the next round of the selection process, you are required to complete (atleast) 3 of the following tasks: